SkynetInc/b3nch-legal/privacy.md

 We may collect, hold, use and disclose your personal information for the following purposes:

-* to enable you to access and use our website [www.b3nch.com](http://www.b3nch.com) and our [platform](http://www.b3nch.com) and the iOS and Android B3nch mobile apps
+* to enable you to access and use our website [www.bench.ai](http://www.bench.ai) and our [platform](http://www.bench.ai) and the iOS and Android Bench mobile apps

-* to operate, protect, improve and optimise our website [www.b3nch.com](http://www.b3nch.com) and [platform](http://www.b3nch.com), and the B3nch mobile apps apps for iOS and Android, business and our users’ experience, such as to perform analytics, conduct research and for advertising and marketing
+* to operate, protect, improve and optimise our website [www.bench.ai](http://www.bench.ai) and [platform](http://www.bench.ai), and the Bench mobile apps apps for iOS and Android, business and our users’ experience, such as to perform analytics, conduct research and for advertising and marketing

 * to send you service, support and administrative messages, reminders, technical notices, updates, security alerts, and information requested by you